Welcome to The Greats, a series on the restaurants around the country that define their cities. Here now, a guide to the New York City Greats.

 Takeout: Takeout is available by calling the restaurant.

 Rangoon (Crown Heights)

 One of the city’s best spots for Burmese food almost didn’t open through a combination of delays compounded by the onset of the COVID-19 pandemic (more on that here).
-But fans of Burmese cuisine and the newly converted are glad that the creativity and grit of owners Myo Moe and Daniel Bendjy has kept the restaurant afloat, serving a small menu of modernized Burmese dishes that includes dishes such as the seasonally available tea leaf fried rice and tamarind-laced fish curry.
+But fans of Burmese cuisine and the newly converted are relieved that the creativity and grit of owners Myo Moe and Daniel Bendjy have kept the restaurant afloat, serving a small menu of reimagined Burmese dishes that include the seasonally available tea leaf fried rice and tamarind-laced fish curry.

 Dining at the restaurant: Rangoon recently opened its doors for indoor dining for the first time since the restaurant opened.
-Outdoor dining is also available in the custom built, covered, and heated structure, which was built to resemble a Burmese temple.
+Outdoor dining is also available in the custom-built, covered, and heated structure, which was designed to resemble a Burmese temple.

 Takeout: Takeout and delivery are available through Rangoon’s website.

 When owner Michael “Buzzy” O’Keeffe opened The River Café in 1977, DUMBO was a desolate neighborhood, full of underutilized waterfront warehouses, but he saw potential in the sweeping views of Manhattan and the Brooklyn Bridge.
 In many ways, the restaurant has always been ahead of its time, with chefs—among them, over the years: Larry Forgione, Charlie Palmer, and David Burke—basing fine-dining menus off locally sourced and foraged ingredients.
 As the neighborhood has grown around it, the MICHELIN-starred restaurant has kept up, remaining a destination for elegant dishes such as pan-roasted venison served over soft chestnut polenta, dressed with ruby port natural jus.